After two winters of covid pain, one would be forgiven if one saw the shortness of days with a sense of fear. It will not be completely misplaced.

 An increase in cases was also noted in the UK data collected by Zoe’s Health Studywhile the Latest NHS numbers It showed a 17% increase in the number of Covid patients admitted to hospitals in England – from 3,434 in the week ending 12 September to 4,015 in the week ending 19 September – with the percentage rising even larger in some areas.

 Should Covid take off again, the outlook is going to be a bumpy ride.
 “With cases already on the rise, it looks like we’re in a bad October and potentially worse than the last wave,” said Professor Tim Spector, Zoe’s scientific founder.

 a The wave of Covid this fall was expected.
 Weakened immunity from previous vaccinations and infections, increased mixing indoors, decreased testing, children returning to school and students back to university, and other shifts in behaviors can all lead to higher rates of infection.

 There are also new variants.
-While Omicron has dominated the UK since last winter, there are many sub-chains.
+While Omicron has dominated the UK since last winter, it has many “daughter” forms.
 The BA.5 subvariable is the most common, but experts have their eyes on others including BA4.6, BF.7, BA.2.75.2, and BQ.1.1.

 As Dr Thomas Peacock, from Imperial College London, points out, recent data suggest the latter two account for less than 0.5% of the UK’s Covid virus genetic sequences – but they are growing rapidly.
 “It is entirely possible that the fall/winter wave was driven by a mixture of variables,” Peacock said.